PG1003/filesystem/reference.md

 # filesystem for Lua - Reference

-This reference is a summary based on the [cppreference.com filesystem](https://en.cppreference.com/w/cpp/filesystem) documentation.
+This reference is based on the [cppreference.com filesystem](https://en.cppreference.com/w/cpp/filesystem) documentation. cppreference provides a more detailed explanation regarding the implementation and edge cases of functions that are made available by this module to Lua.

-It has been adapted and simplified for this filesystem Lua module.
-For the details
+The names of the functions and objects used by the API of this Lua modules are equivalent to the functions, enums and objects as specified for the C++ `std::filesystem` library.

 ## Contents